enjaku4/rabarber/README.md

 Authorization requires an authenticated user.
 Rabarber will raise an error if no user is found via the configured `current_user_method`.
 Ensure authentication happens before authorization.

 ### Authorization Rules

+Rabarber follows a deny-by-default principle: if no `grant_access` rule is defined for an action or controller, access is denied to everyone.

 Define authorization rules using `grant_access`: